a2stuff/a2d/notes/testplan.md

 * Run on Laser 128; verify that 800k image files on Floppy Emu show as 3.5" floppy icons.
 * Run on Laser 128, with a Floppy Emu.
 Select a volume icon.
 Special > Eject Disk.
 Verify that the Floppy Emu does not crash.
 * Run on Laser 128.
 Launch DeskTop.
 Open a volume.
 Click on icons one by one.
 Verify selection changes from icon to icon, and isn't extended as if a Open-Apple key/button or Shift is down.
+* Run on Laser 128EX at 3.6MHz and multiple SmartPort devices.
+Launch DeskTop.
+Move the mouse for several seconds.
+Verify that the system does not hang.

+### Macintosh IIe Option Card

+* Run on a Macintosh equipped with the IIe Option Card.
+Verify that DeskTop runs and the system does not hang.

 # Preview

 Text File:
 * Verify that Escape key exits.
 * Verify that Space toggles Proportional/Fixed mode.
+* Verify that clicking in the right part of the title bar toggles Proportional/Fixed mode.
 * Verify that DeskTop's selection is not cleared on exit.
 * Preview a text file that can be displayed entirely within the window.
 Verify that the scrollbar is inactive.
 * Preview a text file that is longer than one screen.